joechiu/azure-recovery-cli-robot/README.md

 - Redo: to prevent the processes have not populated to the Azure cloud for some exceptions
 - Exception: handle the exceptions when running the az Cli and code
 - Result Handler: handle the unknow response return from Azure Cli
-- Error Hander: handle the unknow error caused by Azure Cli
+- Designation: assign the next command based by the result

 # RUN
 ./go.py or python go.py